 Professor Carter joined the Department in 1979 in response to the increasing demand for English language teaching and research.
 A new Department of Linguistics had already been established and Professor Carter's appointment strengthened English language in the Department, particularly in the areas of literary linguistics, corpus linguistics and English grammar and discourse.

 Under Professor Carter's headship the Department continued to develop its international strategy as students from overseas registered for postgraduate courses in English Language and Literature and the reputation for teaching and research spread across the world.
 In 1994 the School was visited by the Quality Assurance Agency as part of subject review and was ranked as "Excellent".

-Professor Carter continues to supervise a large number of research students in the School and with Professor Svenja Adolphs has recently been successful in securing SRIF funding for a Corpus Linguistics Laboratory.
-Based in the School, this laboratory provides specialist equipment to ensure that the latest IT resources are available to support the future of teaching and research in English Language in the School of English.
-Professor Carter retired in 2013 and was appointed as an Emeritus Professor.
+Professor Carter supervised a large number of research students in the School and with Professor Svenja Adolphs secured SRIF funding for a Corpus Linguistics Laboratory to provide specialist equipment to support the future of teaching and research in English Language in the School of English.

 Professor John Worthen (Head of English 1995-1997)